You-Gao/Blog/_work/2024-10-09-performing-archives.md

 > This does not have to be graded

 One of the most important things I do whenever working with information is ensuring I am honest about what I'm displaying.
 I think back to a class I took at the School of Architecture: SARC 5400 - Data Visualization, particularly Tufte's principles of information integrity.[^5] The first five are about causality, relationships, multivariateness, evidence, and what the question is.
-These principles can be mapped to doing information work in films, like considering what are the thematic objects, their ontological relations, and the layered political, economic, and human dimensions, but the strongest element for me was documenting each clip.
-The 6th principle is about owning and documenting the information; by naming my sources by just writing the name, year, deaths, and damages, it deeply grounds those elements.
+These principles can be mapped to doing information work in films, like considering what are the thematic objects, their relations, and the layered narratives, but the strongest element for me was documenting each clip.
+Going in and doing research to learn about the aftermaths, not only just what it was as a singular data point helped ground the work.

-I did a lot of media studies, self-study, and reflection on everything I have seen and watched.
 I had to learn Davinci Resolve, but using the tools to create the video was easier than I thought it would have been.

 The beauty of creation lies in the journey, not just the end result.
 As I navigated through this project, I found that the teacher often learns more than the student.
 This process of writing, performing, and creating, even if the end product seems useless, is still productive and generative.
 That's why I even started this blog.
 It serves as a platform for me to delve deeper and force myself to reflect on the things I come across-it's a form of pedagogy in itself.